Cjkjvfnby/big-o-easy-as-pie/slides/why.rst

 Efficient code
 --------------

-Web developers does not work with big data often.
+Web developers don't work with big data often.
 Simple common sense helps a lot:

 * Do not process to many things, let database do the work.